- Take the UTI Quiz

 - Have kidney stones

 Urethritis in men and women can be caused by the same bacteria as sexually transmitted diseases (STDs).
-Therefore, people with symptoms of STDs (vaginal or penile discharge for example) should be treated with appropriate antibiotics.
+Therefore, people with symptoms of STDs (vaginal or penile discharge, for example) should be treated with appropriate antibiotics.
+Your doctor will have to evaluate you for STDs as well as UTIs if you experience any pain in the genital area.